salesforce/themify/README.md

 #### Changing the active palette

-In order to switch between dark and light, just add the appropriate class on the desire HTML element.
-Consider the following example:
+In order to switch between the dark and light palettes, simply add the appropriate class to the desired HTML element.

 ```scss
 p {